 You can email firstname.lastname@example.org at any time to ask the committee or Returning Officer a question, voice a concern or report an unfair situation.

 A manifesto is a public declaration of your aims which outlines what you stand for as well as putting forward what you want to achieve whilst you’re in office.

 Essentially your manifesto needs to say WHY you think you would be a good elected representative and WHAT you would do if you were elected.

 Every manifesto is different and it allows potential voters to see why they should vote for you.

 Don’t underestimate the importance of a manifesto, many students will vote based on what they read, for many students this will be their first time of getting to know you as a candidate.

 If you need help putting together a manifesto, be sure to email email@example.com to ask a question or book an appointment.

 This is to do with your position being accepted on the SU website.

 You will find that if you have put yourself forward over the nominations period it will say that it is ‘awaiting approval’.
 Do not panic!
 We review all nominations once the nomination period is over.

-*It’s also important to note that once the nomination period is over, you can will only be able to edit your manifesto and profile on the website for a few days.
-So be sure to make sure your manifesto, photo, slogan and other information is up to date and completed by March 6th at Midday.
+*It’s also important to note that once the nomination period is over, you will not be able to edit your photo, manifesto or blurb.

 If you see a message that says you're ineligible to stand or vote for a particular position please contact email@example.com.
 It's possible that you may not meet the requirements for that position or there may be a technical error.
 Please include your full name, student number and the specific position you would like to stand for in your email.